CharioMich/myReserva-app/README.md

 - View their current reservations
 - Cancel reservations

-An admin (or more) account (controlled by the backend using and admin whitelist) can monitor user reservations and data, filtered by the selected date.
+Admin accounts (controlled by the backend using and admin whitelist) can monitor user reservations and data, filtered by the selected date.

 ---
 ### API